 After vowing to never run again once he left the Marines, Paul was able to keep that promise to himself for a full 18 years.
-After being forced to compete against his against his Sister in Law in the NJ State Tri, Paul realized he loved the sport and become addicted.
-He has raced in multiple sprint and olympic distance races and completed Lake Placid Ironman in 2010 and NYC Ironman last year.
+After being forced to compete against his Sister in Law in the NJ State Tri, Paul realized he loved the sport and become addicted.
+He has raced in multiple sprint and olympic distance races and completed Ironman Lake Placid in 2010 and 2013 as well as Ironman NYC in 2012.
 His oldest son has given him the nickname of the “abominable slowman” which only makes him try harder.

 Paul was lucky enough to meet John & Jess a few years back as a member of the Central Jersey Tri Club and their passion for ReserveAid was infectious.
 He is honored to be supporting ReserveAid and the men and women who are currently serving our country.
 He personally knows the struggles that young Marines face on multiple overseas deployments.
 He is honored and is looking forward to competing in Ironman Lake Placid with these other athletes under the ReserveAid banner.

 Gareth is from Dublin, Ireland.
 While growing up in Ireland he was an avid tennis player and played on the Junior Pro Tour as well as representing Ireland in several events.
 At 18 Gareth came to the US and attended University, he played on the Varsity Tennis team.
 Since college he has been based in New York working at Itau BBA.
 This is his second year competing in triathlons, he has been hooked since hearing John Withrow’s stories about the glory of completing an Ironman.
 Mt Tremblant will be his second Ironman after barely surviving the swim in Lake Placid last year.